BigBang1112/gbx-net/README.md

 ## Preparation

-Using the NuGet packages is recommended (coming soon, for now, just clone the Git repository).
+Using the NuGet packages is recommended.

-### Create a new GBX.NET project (lightweight) SOON
+### Create a new GBX.NET project (lightweight)

 1. Install .NET SDK 8.
     - Windows: `winget install Microsoft.DotNet.SDK.8` (make sure you have WinGet installed)